AustralianCancerDataNetwork/groundworkers/docs/usage/setup_journey.md

-# Setup journey
+# Setup console

-The setup console is organized around outcomes rather than raw configuration
+The setup console is organized by the capability being configured:

-sections:
+1. **Overview** — CDM readiness, optional capabilities, and integration output;

-1. **Overview** — required CDM readiness, optional capability status, Verify all, and integration output;
+2. **Database** — physical connections and logical CDM database entries;
-2. **Database** — physical connection and logical CDM database entries;
+3. **Graph** — CDM-backed search and graph preparation;
-3. **Graph** — CDM-backed search/graph preparation;
+4. **Chat Model** — provider and model entries for LLM-backed features;
-4. **Chat Model** — provider and model entries for optional LLM capabilities;
+5. **Embeddings** — vector-store setup, coverage, and population;
-5. **Embeddings** — provider/model, vector store, coverage, population, and index work;
+6. **Chat** — checks for the selected chat model;
-6. **Chat** — bounded chat diagnostics;
+7. **View Configuration** — redacted stack configuration; and
-7. **View Configuration** — redacted shared-stack topology for inspection; and
+8. **Runs** — progress and history for durable maintenance work.

-8. **Runs** — durable local maintenance progress and history.
+For a minimal local setup, use **Overview → Configure CDM → Test connections**.

-The required path is **Overview → Configure CDM → Test connections**.
-Optional capabilities stay neutral until configured.
-Every write uses the generic oa-configurator workflow and shows canonical redacted per-entry changes before apply.
-Raw topology is available under View Configuration, not required first-run knowledge.
+Optional capabilities can be configured later.
+Configuration changes show the redacted entries that will be written before they are applied.

-See [Initial local setup](../from-scratch.md) for the complete acceptance journey.
+See [Initial local setup](../from-scratch.md) for a complete example.